Quick Facts: Earning an Ed.D. in Kentucky

 - Complete an EPSB-Approved Superintendent Preparation Program

-Note: At least one Ed.D. program in our listings will prepare you for the School Superintendent Certificate (e.g. Bellarmine’s Ed.D. in K-12 District Leadership).
+Note: At least one Ed.D. program in our listings will prepare you for the School Superintendent Certificate (e.g. Bellarmine’s Ed.D. in District Leadership).
 However, most universities have decided to develop separate certification programs instead.

 Educational Leadership Jobs in Kentucky